cryptosnow/MUNCoin-Masternode.v3/README.md

 12. You can now proceed with the rest of the guide specific to installation of the masternode.
 Very useful commands and tools you will need are:

-“ls” – list files in the current directory
+`ls` – list files in the current directory

-“ls -la” – list files in the current directory including hidden files (.muncore is one of them)

-“pwd” – get current directory
+`ls -la` – list files in the current directory including hidden files (.muncore is one of them) `pwd` – get current directory

-“~” – stands for your home directory, typically /home/YOUR_USERNAME
+`~` – stands for your home directory, typically /home/YOUR_USERNAME

-“cd NEW_DIRECTORY”– change directory
+`cd NEW_DIRECTORY`– change directory

-“pushd NEW_DIRECTORY” – change directory and push the old one on the stack

-“popd” – change to the previously used directory and pop it from the stack

-“screen” – multiple terminals in one
+`pushd NEW_DIRECTORY` – change directory and push the old one on the stack `popd` – change to the previously used directory and pop it from the stack `screen` – multiple terminals in one

-“screen -R” – reconnect to previous screen session after a new login via putty.
+`screen -R` – reconnect to previous screen session after a new login via putty.

 [Installation of dependencies]
 ===============================================